 The process must be initiated prior to beginning the internship to accommodate changes in scheduling.
 The process for establishing credit for prior learning is as follows: 1.
 Intern will contact director after internship appointment between April and June to request an assessment of prior learning.
 If the request to assess adequacy of prior learning is verbally approved, then the intern will follow up with a written request describing in detail the prior learning experience.
 2. Intern will provide contact information to verify prior learning experiences.
+If the intern requests prior learning credit for a graduate degree, the intern will provide a final official transcript showing degree conferral, and the Director will review the transcript for adequacy.
 3. Program director will determine if prior credit replaces a portion of a rotation or course or if an alternate rotation will be provided for the intern.
 4. Intern will provide official transcripts of previously completed graduate degree, if applicable.